This market has settled: RESOLVED

 Related Markets

-- Will the Fed decrease interest rates by 50+ bps after the April 2026 meeting? — 2% YES
+- Will there be no change in Fed interest rates after the June 2026 meeting? — 86% YES

 Frequently Asked Questions